ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 1. Choose a color to apply rules to.
 2. Add rules based on the same logic as described in [Advanced Filtering](#advanced-filtering).
-3. A color can be designated as the `Default color` which means that it will be used if no other rules are matched.
+3. A color can be designated as the `Default color`, meaning it will be used if no other rules are matched.
 4. Click **Update rule** or **Create rule** to save your changes.

 ![Intent Rule Detail](navigate_in_tables/table_colorize_rules.png)

 In the example above, all items in the `VRF` column which are named `VRF1` will be colored red.
-A summary number of items which matches this rule will also be displayed in the `Interfaces` widget on the **Dashboard**.
+A summary number of items which match this rule will also be displayed in the `Interfaces` widget on the **Dashboard**.

 ### Display settings